 The real estate industry is economically important and has unique characteristics that tie it firmly to specific places and their attributes.
 This is especially true when redeveloping existing sites.
 The urban planner’s domains of land use planning, transportation, housing policy, property tax regimes, and local politics set the context for the real estate industry as it carries out development and redevelopment.
 The business of real estate drives the development and redevelopment processes that create the need for urban planning, urban design, and land use regulation.
 By combining the strengths of Bloustein’s top-10 ranked urban planning graduate program with RBS’ MBA Real Estate concentration, this certificate offers students in both programs an unparalleled learning opportunity.
 This collaboration, these perspectives and skills are the focus of this certificate program.

-The Bloustein School, the Institute of Earth, Ocean and Atmospheric Sciences (EOAS), the Department of Human Ecology, and the Department of Civil Engineering have developed a certificate in Coastal Climate Risk & Resilience.
+The Bloustein School, the Institute of Earth, Ocean and Atmospheric Sciences (EOAS), the Department of Human Ecology, and the Department of Civil Engineering have developed a Climate Change Risk and Resilience Certificate.
 The certificate focuses on the theories, methods, practical skills and contextual knowledge needed to work productively on coastal areas and their populations which are extremely vulnerable to effects of climate change, ranging from sea level rise to intensified storm events, and understanding both the risks and the adaptation opportunities requires knowledge from several disciplines.